Node with Class

 However, we generally need a context of execution for a given callback.
 We wan to access certain information in the callback definition (parameters, recorded previous data, et.).
 Or, in a more technical way, we need something like:

-And Object-Oriented Programming allows such a thing.
+And allows such a thing.
 The trick consists of defining a class to model the context, and use a method of the class as call-back function.

 In python: